How To Have More Deep, Substantial Conversations

 There's a guideline that if you've just met someone you should ease into trying to have a deeper interaction.
 I do think it can be jarring to hit someone with a really thought-provoking question or observation within a minute of meeting them, especially if it's about a more personal topic.
 However, I don't believe you necessarily have to make half an hour of non-threatening small talk first either.
 A lot of us can remember a time where we just met someone, were chatting about the usual topics, and then they took things in a deeper direction and we were happy to go with it.

 I think it comes down to the other person's personality, what types of subjects they like discussing, and whether they feel like talking about them with you.
-If you quickly get into a deep conversation with someone it's not that you skillfully molded the interaction so much as found someone who was already on the same page.
-Again, it won't always work out but at least you can try.
+If you quickly get into a deep conversation with someone it's not that you skillfully molded the interaction so much as found someone who was already on the same wavelength.
+Again, it won't always work out, but at least you can try.
 If it truly is your personality to want to talk about deeper subjects there's no shame in letting that show.
 It's as valid a thing to want to talk about as anything else.

 Being comfortable with self-disclosure lets you have more deep conversations about personal topics